FABA BEANS for Horses (Tick Beans) – Equine Superfood

 While Lupins, Soy, and Lucerne are familiar legumes in horse feed, Faba Beans are now gaining attention, especially for performance horses.
 Recent research highlights Faba Beans’ distinct nutritional profile, along with their prebiotic, antioxidant and anti-inflammatory properties, which can significantly enhance horse health and performance.
 (1)

-Faba Beans (Vicia faba), also known as Tick Beans or Broad Beans, are an excellent source of vegetable protein for horses and offer vital nutrients and health supporting benefits.
+Faba Beans (Vicia faba), also known as Tick Beans or Broad Beans, are an excellent source of vegetable protein for horse feed and offer vital nutrients and health supporting benefits.
 Highly palatable & digestible, Faba Beans provide horses with an energy level similar to traditional cereal grain feed.
-Furthermore the quality of protein in Faba Beans is similar, if not in some crops superior, to their close legume counterparts the Lupin – with their lysine, methionine and leucine amino acid levels.
+The quality of protein in Faba Beans is similar, if not in some crops superior, to their close legume counterparts the Lupin – with their lysine, methionine and leucine amino acid levels.

 Making the Faba Bean profile attractive when incorporating into a grain free horse feed.
 The inclusion into feeds using the two parts – Faba Hulls (High Fibre) and Faba Kernels (High Protein), to achieve a very nutritious macro nutrient profile.
 This quality protein is necessary for muscle development, repair and overall body function.